Free Tennessee Last Will and Testament

-In some states, if one spouse dies leaving behind a husband or wife, that living spouse will inherit all of the decedentís property in the absence of a Last Will and Testament stating to the contrary.
-In other cases, the decedent may have specified a particular beneficiary to inherit a life insurance policy, retirement account, or other asset, and that beneficiary designation will dictate who receives those assets in the absence of a Tennessee Last Will and Testament.
+In certain states, any time one spouse dies leaving their significant other, that surviving spouse will acquire most of the decedent’s assets in the absence of a Will document stating the contrary.
+Additionally, the decedent could have designated a particular person to acquire a life insurance policy, retirement account, or other asset, and this beneficiary designation will dictate who is given those assets in the absence of a Last Will.

 Tennessee Last Will and Testament